adaptris/interlok-docs/docs/pages/developer/developer-consumers.md

----
-title: Writing your own Consumer
+# Writing your own Consumer
-keywords: interlok
-sidebar: home_sidebar
-tags: [developer]
-permalink: developer-consumers.html
----

 Within the Interlok framework, an [AdaptrisMessageConsumer][] is responsible for receiving messages from the target system.
 You need to decide on how the consumer will be triggered.
 If the consumer should be timer based (e.g. poll a directory every x seconds), then you can extend [AdaptrisPollingConsumer][] which allows for a pluggable timer mechanism.
 Other types of consumer should directly extend [AdaptrisMessageConsumerImp][].